cmugla/mortgage-search/README.md

 # Mortgage Search and Sort

 The frontend component of a simple mortgage quote tool.
-The general objective is to allow a borrower to enter a loan amount and then view all loan products available for that amount.
+The general objective is to allow a borrower to enter a loan amount and then view all loan products available for that amount, with sort and filter options.

 ### Install Instructions
 Follow the following instructions from the command line.